 Peterson says that hatred of Being itself is the motivation that drove the Columbine killers to shoot and murder innocent children at a school.
 He says that postmodernists have the same motivation – to destroy everything that is good out of a deep resentment for existence itself.

 The postmodernists are openly against every ideal and value of the enlightenment: free thought, free speech, freedom of association, the efficacy of reason and objective truth.
 As such, postmodernism represents a form of anti-enlightenment, which has as its goal to extinguish the light at the heart of Western culture.
-Therefore postmodernism should aptly be named the endarkenment.We value your comments!
-Please weigh in on our comment section below.
+Therefore postmodernism should aptly be named the endarkenment.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com